 The flag was originally a banner from the medieval Kingdom of Georgia.
 It only became the modern-day flag in Georgia in January 2004.
-In 2003, protest erupted against the then president Eduard Shevardnadze.
+In 2003, protest erupted against the then-president Eduard Shevardnadze.
 Instead of carrying guns or weapons, they carried roses and the Five Cross Flag.
 The flag is a symbol of the National Movement known as the Rose Revolution.

-There is no conclusive evidence as to how Georgia got its name.
-There is believed to be a direct link to St George.
+While there is no conclusive evidence as to how Georgia got its name, there is believed to be a direct link to St George.
 In fact, there is a golden statue of the saint slaying a dragon in Tbilisi Central Square.
 St George is the Patron Saint of Georgia and is believed to have been sentenced to death for refusing to renounce his Christianity.

 Georgia may be a small country, but there is an abundance of interesting and delicious food.
 One of the most notable is ‘shotis puri’.
 The traditional bread is made in a round clay oven (known as a ‘tone’).
 The dough is then stuck around the walls of the oven and baked.
 Only skilled bakers are able to achieve the delicious bread.
 The oven needs to be hot and the dough sticky enough to stay glued to the sides.

 Another intriguing treat in Georgia is ‘Churchkhela’, the uniquely candle-shaped candy.
 The main ingredients are nuts, flour and grape must.
 The skewers are dipped in thickened grape juice and then dried in a sausage form.

 Travellers to Georgia should definitely try a taste of ‘shotis puri’ and ‘churchkhela’!